-The third indicator is the difference in the national long-term interest rate compared to Germany, i.e. the so-called "spread" of the yield of 10-year bonds to the yield of German bonds.
+The third indicator is the difference in the national longterm interest rate compared to Germany, i.e. the so-called "spread" of the yield of 10-year bonds to the yield of German bonds.
 The average for the year was also taken into account.

 In Hungary, the spread to German bonds increased from 3.4 pp to 6.4 pp, and in Poland from 2.3 pp to approx. 5 pp. This means an increase of 3 pp, and 2.6 pp, respectively.
-In the Czech Republic and Slovakia, spreads also increased, but on a much smaller scale, i.e. 1 pp. and 0.6 pp. Thus, the spread of the 10-year bond yield to the German bond yield also shows a strong deterioration in the economic credibility of Hungary and Poland.
+In the Czech Republic and Slovakia, spreads also increased, but on a much

-CHART 23.
+CHART 12.
 Average country credit rating (highest=100)